astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 interval would be the difference between two clock readings: $\Delta t = t_2 - t_1$.

-Sometimes this can be confusing, because if the first clock reading happens to be zero, then the time interval happens to be numerically the same as the second clock reading.
+Sometimes the distinction between value and difference can be confusing, because if the first clock reading happens to be zero, then the length of the time interval is numerically the same as the second clock reading.
 The bus will arrive at a time interval of eight hours and twenty-six minutes after midnight, at which point the clock reading is 08:26.
 This property of zero makes for convenient shortcuts, but also blurs the defintions of these two distinct concepts.
 People, even professional scientists, often refer to both clock readings and durations as "time", particularly in graphs, which leads to even more confusion for beginners.
 A plot might show temperature vs. time over the course of a day, in which case the horizontal axis is clock reading, or a plot might show a histogram of how many times the bus was late as a function of the delay time, in which case the horizontal axis is a duration.